Primary Instrument: Vocalist

-LISA ENGELKEN is a fearless singer, a tonic performing artist, with an original compositional & arranging sensibility.
+LISA ENGELKEN is a force of nature, a fearless singer, a tonic performing artist, with an original compositional & arranging sensibility.
 Part freight train, part junkyard trombone, ENGELKEN alternately locomotes and floats through tunes.

 Jazz critic Christopher Loudon writes in JazzTimes: